aspose-cells/Aspose.Cells-Doc-md/net/developer-guide/technical-articles/aspose-cells-general/rendering-and-printing/change-the-html-link-target-type/_index.md

 {{< /highlight >}}

 As you can see the target attribute in the above HTML link is **_self**.
-You can control this target attribute using the [HtmlSaveOptions.LinkTargetType](https://apireference.aspose.com/cells/net/aspose.cells/htmlsaveoptions/properties/linktargettype) property.
-This property takes the [HtmlLinkTargetType](https://apireference.aspose.com/cells/net/aspose.cells/htmllinktargettype) enum which has the following values.
+You can control this target attribute using the [**HtmlSaveOptions.LinkTargetType**](https://apireference.aspose.com/cells/net/aspose.cells/htmlsaveoptions/properties/linktargettype) property.
+This property takes the [**HtmlLinkTargetType**](https://apireference.aspose.com/cells/net/aspose.cells/htmllinktargettype) enum which has the following values.

 - HtmlLinkTargetType.Blank
 - HtmlLinkTargetType.Parent
 - HtmlLinkTargetType.Self
 - HtmlLinkTargetType.Top

 {{% /alert %}}

-# **Change the HTML Link Target Type**
-The following code illustrates the usage of [HtmlSaveOptions.LinkTargetType](https://apireference.aspose.com/cells/net/aspose.cells/htmlsaveoptions/properties/linktargettype) property.
+The following code illustrates the usage of [**HtmlSaveOptions.LinkTargetType**](https://apireference.aspose.com/cells/net/aspose.cells/htmlsaveoptions/properties/linktargettype) property.
 It changes the link target type to **blank**.
 By default, it is the **parent**.

 {{< gist "aspose-com-gists" "24a8eac23c3325e20dababecf735a43b" "Examples-CSharp-Articles-ChangeHtmlLinkTarget-1.cs" >}}